jpaulm/gofbp/README.md

 # GoFBP

-This repo holds the beginning of an FBP implementation in Go
+This repo contains an FBP implementation in Go.
+It conforms pretty closely to the scheduling logic in JavaFBP, C#FBP and C++FBP (all on https://github.com/jpaulm ).

 There may well be further internal changes, but I am hoping that the "external" APIs (network and component definitions) are now firm.

+Current tag: **v1.0.6** .

 ## General